Gerald France

-Family and education
+Early life and career

 Gerald Ashburner France was the son of James Ashburner France of Tynemouth and was rooted in the commercial and social life of the North East of England.
 His home was at Newbiggin Hall, Westerhope in Newcastle upon Tyne.
 In religion, France was a Methodist and he was educated at Rydal, a boarding school in North Wales founded in the Methodist tradition.
 In 1898, he married Hilda Bainbridge from Eshott in Northumberland.
 They had four sons and a daughter.

-Career

 France had a business career as an agent and importer in the North East.
 He rose to become governing director of the firm J A France & Co. of London and Newcastle as well as Chairman of Scott & Turner Ltd, a firm of Newcastle tinprinters.
 During the First World War, France served as a temporary lieutenant in the Royal Naval Volunteer Reserve.

-Politics
+Political career

 Local politics

 France became a member of Northumberland County Council in 1903, representing the coal mining area of Prudhoe and was made an Alderman in 1913.
 He was sometime chairman of the old age pensions committee of the county of Northumberland and also served as chairman of the county's Parliamentary Committee and of its Health Establishment Committee.